pylonmc/pylon-docs/docs/creating-addons/getting-started.md

 # Getting started

+!!! danger
+    Pylon addon development is not supported currently.
+Pylon is changing rapidly, and your addon may break in horrific ways when the next Pylon version is released.
+You can still make addons, but beware that you may have to make substantial changes to keep them up to date.

 ## Foreword

 So, you want to write a Pylon addon?
 Good for you!
 We've written this comprehensive guide to try and make it as easy as possible.
 Don't be too intimidated by the wall of text - we'll explain all you need to know as we go along, and you can go as slow as you need to!
 That said, some basic technical and programming knowledge is required - if you've never used an IDE or a compiler, or never a for loop, you might have a hard time following.